cs4alhaider/SearchView/README.md

 > It requires iOS 17 and Xcode 15!

-In Xcode go to `File -> Swift Packages -> Add Package Dependency` and paste in the repo's url: `https://github.com/cs4alhaider/SearchView`
+In Xcode go to `File -> Swift Packages -> Add Package Dependency` and paste in the repo's url: `https://github.com/cs4alhaider/SearchView` and use `master` branch

 ## Usage